 Configure tile settings

-Each tile represents a step in the customer journey, and you'll make configuration settings to establish what happens at each of these steps.
-Most types of tiles interact with some other type of record in Dynamics 365 Marketing, such as a target segment, marketing email message, landing page, event, or action.
-Other types of tiles—like schedulers, triggers, and splitters—react to things that happen during the journey itself and control the path that each contact takes when these things happen.
+Each tile represents a step in the customer journey.
+You'll make configuration settings to establish what happens at each of these steps.
+Most tiles interact with some other type of record in Dynamics 365 Marketing, such as a target segment, marketing email message, event, or action.
+Other types of tiles—like wait tiles ("Wait for," "Wait until"), conditions ("If/then"), and splitters—react to things that happen during the journey itself and control the path that each contact takes when these things happen.

-To configure a tile, select it in the pipeline, and then go to the Properties tab to the right of the canvas, where you'll find all the settings that apply to the type of tile you've selected.
-When you add a new tile, its Properties tab is automatically activated so you can start configuring that tile right away.
+To configure a tile, select it in the pipeline, then go to the tile settings tab to the right of the canvas.
+The settings tab will show you all the settings that apply to the type of tile you've selected.
+When you add a new tile, its settings tab is automatically activated so you can start configuring the tile right away.

-For tiles that must refer to some other record in Dynamics 365 Marketing, like emails or events, you can choose to leave the record unspecified, choose an existing record, or create a new record to use with that tile.
+For tiles that must refer to some other record in Dynamics 365 Marketing, such as emails or events, you can choose to leave the record unspecified, choose an existing record, or create a new record to use with the tile.
 All tiles of this type include the Properties settings highlighted in the following figure.

 - Current record: If the tile is already configured, this shows the name of the record associated with the current tile.
 As mentioned, you can also use this as a search field, together with the search button, to look for other existing records.

-- Edit: If the tile is already associated with a record, select to open the full form for that record.
-From there, you'll have full access to all that record's information and settings.
+- Edit: If the tile is already associated with a record, select the record name to open the in-place form for editing that record.
+From there, you'll have full access to the record's information and settings.